10 Days Egypt Itinerary: Ancient Wonders & Local Treasures

 Day 2 – Arrival in Cairo, Egyptian Museum & Khan El-Khalili

 We arrived in Cairo early in the morning.
 After going through immigration and collecting our luggage, we headed straight to our hotel, located just steps away from the Giza Plateau.
-The highlight of this hotel was definitely the rooftop, which offered stunning views of the pyramids especially beautiful during sunset.
+The highlight of this hotel was definitely the rooftop.
+It offered stunning views of the pyramids especially beautiful during sunset.

 After a quick rest and freshening up, we booked an Uber (which we used throughout our time in Cairo.
 It was much safer and easier than local taxis) and made our way to the Egyptian Museum in Tahrir Square.
-This museum is a must-visit for anyone interested in ancient history.
+I almost skipped the Egyptian Museum because of the crowds, but I’m so glad we didn’t.
+It ended up being one of my favorite stops in Cairo.
 It holds over 120,000 artifacts, including some of the most iconic treasures from Ancient Egypt.

-Some of the highlights were the golden mask of Tutankhamun, ancient jewelry, massive statues, scrolls made of papyrus and the Royal Mummies Hall, where the preserved remains of pharaohs are on display.
+Some of the highlights in the museum were the golden mask of Tutankhamun, ancient jewelry, massive statues, scrolls made of papyrus and the Royal Mummies Hall.
+The Royal Mummies Hall has the preserved remains of pharaohs on display.
 You can easily spend a couple of hours exploring the museum.
 It can get quite warm inside, so it’s a good idea to bring water and maybe a portable fan.

 💡 Travel Tip: Bargaining is common in the bazaar, so don’t be afraid to haggle a bit.
 But if you prefer fixed prices, visit Jordi, a great store for souvenirs.
 Also, make sure to carry cash since many shops don’t accept cards.